 Drought Information Banner

-Sacramento-San Joaquin Delta Watershed Drought & Curtailment Information
+Sacramento-San Joaquin Delta Watershed Drought & Curtailments 2021-2023

 The Sacramento-San Joaquin Delta (Delta) watershed is a crucial source of water for much of California for people and the environment.
-The Delta watershed comprises approximately 20 percent of California’s land mass and constitutes the state’s largest source of surface water supplying a portion of the water supply to two-thirds of Californians and millions of acres of farmland.
+The Delta watershed comprises approximately 20 percent of California’s land mass and constitutes the state’s largest source of surface water, supplying a portion of the water supply to two-thirds of Californians and millions of acres of farmland.
 The Delta is also home to numerous fish, wildlife, and plant species of very high ecological, economic, and cultural importance.

 Announcements